wem2017/multi_image_picker/README.md

 ## Key Features

 * Pick multiple images
-  - Instantly pick thousands of images at once, without any delay or blocking the UI thread.
 * Native performance
-  - The plugin takes advantage of the two best image picking libraries for Android and iOS, bringing you the best native platform experience.
 * Photos sorted by albums
 * Take a picture option in the grid view
 * Restrict the maximum count of images the user can pick